firmata/protocol/protocol.md

 STRING_DATA                 0x71 // a string message with 14-bits per char
 REPORT_FIRMWARE             0x79 // report name and version of the firmware SAMPLING_INTERVAL           0x7A // the interval at which analog input is sampled (default = 19ms)
+SAMPLING_INTERVAL_QUERY     0x7C // query the sampling interval (use 0x7A for the response)
 SYSEX_NON_REALTIME          0x7E // MIDI Reserved for non-realtime messages
 SYSEX_REALTIME              0X7F // MIDI Reserved for realtime messages
 ```